copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

 + Materials presented will mix the simple &amp; complex.

-+ We cannot possible cover the entire GPL in one hour.
++ We cannot possibly cover the entire GPL in one hour.

 + Discuss: motivations, origins, then a few of GPL's sections.